Evelyn Jones

-Evelyn Jones (born 8 August 1992) is an English cricketer who currently captains Central Sparks, as well as playing for Warwickshire, Birmingham Phoenix and Melbourne Renegades.
+Evelyn Jones (born 8 August 1992) is an English cricketer who currently plays for Lancashire and Manchester Originals.
 She plays primarily as a left-handed opening batter, as well as bowling left-arm medium.
-She has previously played for Shropshire, Staffordshire and Lancashire, as well as for Loughborough Lightning and Lancashire Thunder in the Women's Cricket Super League and New Zealand side Canterbury Magicians.
+She has previously played for Shropshire, Staffordshire, Warwickshire and Central Sparks, as well as for Loughborough Lightning and Lancashire Thunder in the Women's Cricket Super League, New Zealand side Canterbury Magicians and Women's Big Bash League team Melbourne Renegades.

 At the end of the 2021 season, Jones was voted the PCA Player of the Year for her performances that year.

 Early life

 Jones was born on 8 August 1992 in Shrewsbury, Shropshire.
-She has an ECB Level 2 coaching qualification, and has worked as a tutor.
+She has an ECB Level 3 coaching qualification, and has worked as a tutor.

 Domestic career

 County cricket

 Jones made her county debut in 2008, for Shropshire against Northamptonshire.
 Whilst her team lost the match, she top-scored for her side, scoring 50.
 Jones quickly became one of Shropshire's most successful players, and was their leading run-scorer in both their 2010 and 2011 County Championship seasons.
 She also achieved her best List A bowling figures in 2011, taking 6/29 against Northumberland.

 Jones moved to Staffordshire ahead of the 2012 season.
 She was again successful at her new club, ending the 2014, 2015 and 2016 Championship seasons as Staffordshire's leading run-scorer.
 In 2015, she achieved her best List A score of 115*, and was the second leading run-scorer across the whole Championship.
 She was also captain of the side for the 2016 season.

 In 2017, Jones moved to Lancashire, and was part of the side that won the double of the County Championship and Twenty20 Cup that season.
 Jones hit 35* in their crucial victory that secured the Championship title over Warwickshire.
 She became captain of the side the following season, and in 2019 lead them to 2nd in the County Championship.